-Relying on these cases, some NGOs allege that the right to control access to genetic resources is fundamentally incompatible with the patentability of micro-organisms provided in Article 27(3)(b) of the TRIPS agreement.
-The Spanish-based GRAIN was one of the most active NGOs on this issue: "Implementation of TRIPS in developing countries should be challenged and suspended on the basis of its irreconcilable conflict with the CBD."
-Similar claims were raised by a number of developing countries at the TRIPS Council, including Kenya and India, who strongly advocated the revision of Article 27(3)(b) in light of the CBD.
-Furthermore, some
+The biopiracy discourse also frequently refers to the rights conferred under the Convention on Biological Diversity ("CBD") as a normative foundation and as evidence of its legitimacy.
+Signed in Rio in 1992, this convention recognizes "the sovereign rights of States over their natural resources" and provides that "the authority to determine access to genetic resources rests with the national governments and is subject to national legislation".52 If biotech corporations want access to in situ genetic resources, they should not only obtain the prior informed consent of the provider countries, but also share with these countries, on mutually agreed terms, "the results of research and development and the benefits arising from the commercial and other utilization of genetic resources".53 Nothing in the CBD indicates that the benefit-sharing principle is applied to communities' natural property rights of the tangible and intangible components of their genetic resources.
+Under a utilitarian view, it might simply be seen as a redistributive mechanism to finance the conservation of biological diversity.
+Nevertheless, some NGOs allege that the right to control access to genetic resources is fundamentally incompatible with the patentability of micro-organisms provided in article 27(3)(b) of the TRIPs Agreement.
+The Spanish-based GRAIN was one of the most active NGOs on this issue: "Implementation of TRIPs in developing countries should be challenged and suspended on the basis of its irreconcilable conflict with the CBD."54 Similar claims were raised by a number of developing countries at the TRIPs Council, including Kenya and India, who strongly advocate the revision of article 27(3)(b) in light of the CBD.55